 The Parents Plus Early Years Programme package includes a wide range of materials to ensure it’s effective delivery.

-• A comprehensive facilitator’s manual with detailed guides to plan and deliver each session, including how to structure group discussion and exercises
+• A comprehensive facilitator’s manual with detailed guides to plan and structure each session, for all delivery formats

-• Two colourful parent books, containing all the programme handouts and worksheets for participants*
+• Parent Book – Bound parent book for six to nine session group course format, containing all the programme handouts and worksheets for participants

 • A copy of the book ‘Parenting Preschoolers and Young Children‘ by John Sharry, Grainne Hampson and Mary Fanning